Florida HOA Document Requirements: What Title Companies Need to Know

 Timeline

-The association (or management company) has 10 business days from receipt of the request to deliver the estoppel.
-If they offer expedited processing, it drops to 3 business days.
+The association (or its management company) has 10 business days from receipt of the request to deliver the estoppel.
+If they offer expedited processing, that drops to 3 business days.

 Who Can Request

-Any person authorized to conduct the sale — meaning the seller, buyer, title company, real estate agent, or their authorized representative can order the estoppel.
+Anyone authorized to conduct the sale can order the estoppel.
+That includes the seller, buyer, title company, real estate agent, or their authorized representative.

 Condos vs. HOAs: Different Statutes

-Florida treats condominiums and HOAs under separate statutes, and title companies need to know which applies.
+Florida treats condominiums and HOAs under separate statutes.
+Title companies need to know which one applies to the property in front of them.

 Condominiums fall under the Florida Condominium Act (Chapter 718).
-The estoppel provisions are in §718.116.
+Estoppel provisions live in §718.116.

 The Surfside Effect

-The 2021 collapse of Champlain Towers South in Surfside changed Florida condo law dramatically.
-SB 4-D (2022) and subsequent legislation imposed new requirements:
+The 2021 collapse of Champlain Towers South in Surfside rewrote Florida condo law.
+SB 4-D (2022) and the legislation that followed imposed new requirements that continue to affect closings today.

 Structural integrity reserve studies (SIRS) are now mandatory for condo buildings three stories or higher.
-These are more rigorous than standard reserve studies and focus on structural components — roof, load-bearing walls, foundation, plumbing, electrical, waterproofing, and windows.
+These go well beyond a standard reserve study.
+They focus on structural components: roof, load-bearing walls, foundation, plumbing, electrical, waterproofing, and windows.

-Reserve funding restrictions.
+Reserve funding restrictions changed too.
 Before Surfside, condo boards could vote to waive or reduce reserve contributions.
-That's no longer allowed for structural reserves.
-Boards must fully fund reserves for structural components.
+That option is gone for structural reserves.
+Boards must fully fund them.
+No exceptions.

-- •Reserve studies in the resale package now carry more weight.
-An underfunded structural reserve is a bigger red flag than it used to be.
+- •Reserve studies in the resale package carry real weight now.
+An underfunded structural reserve isn't just a yellow flag.
+It's red.

-- •Buyers (and their lenders) are paying closer attention to the reserve section of condo documents.
+- •Buyers and their lenders are actually reading the reserve section of condo documents.
+That didn't always happen before.

-- •Special assessments related to Surfside compliance are common.
-A $50,000 per-unit assessment for structural repairs that were previously deferred isn't unusual in older buildings.
+- •Special assessments tied to Surfside compliance are everywhere.
+A $50,000 per-unit assessment for structural repairs that got kicked down the road for years?
+Not unusual in older buildings.
+Not unusual at all.

 Dual and Triple Associations

-Florida is notorious for properties that sit in multiple associations.
-This is especially common in large master-planned communities.
+Florida is famous for properties that sit in multiple associations.
+Large master-planned communities are the usual culprit.

-- •Sub-association: The immediate neighborhood or condo building.
-Manages local common areas, building maintenance (for condos), and enforces community-specific rules.
+The sub-association covers the immediate neighborhood or condo building.
+It manages local common areas, building maintenance for condos, and enforces community-specific rules.

-- •Master association: The overarching community.
-Manages shared amenities like golf courses, clubhouses, main roads, and community-wide infrastructure.
+The master association covers the overarching community.
+Think golf courses, clubhouses, main roads, and community-wide infrastructure.

-For each association, you need a separate estoppel letter.
-Each has its own management company (or the same company managing both under separate accounts), its own fees, and its own timeline.
+Each association requires its own estoppel letter.
+Each has its own management company (or sometimes the same company managing both under separate accounts), its own fees, and its own timeline.

 Seller Disclosure Requirements